cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 BLS is a digital signature scheme with aggregation properties.
 Given set of signatures (signature\_1, ..., signature\_n) anyone can produce an aggregated signature.
-Aggregation is can also be done on secret keys and public keys.
+Aggregation can also be done on secret keys and public keys.
 Furthermore, the BLS signature scheme is deterministic, non-malleable, and efficient.
 Its simplicity and cryptographic properties allows it to be useful in a variety of use-cases, specifically when minimal